For local resources,

 What's the Job Outlook for A&P Mechanics?
-A&P Mechanic jobs should continue to grow, according to the Bureau of Labor Statistics.
+Aircraft mechanic jobs in South Carolina should continue to grow, according to the Bureau of Labor Statistics.
 Their study suggests that the number of people working in aviation mechanic jobs will increase by 7% between 2008 and 2018.

 This growth will be primarily caused by an increase in air traffic due to growing worldwide populations, economies, and increased desire for travel.
 As the airlines and associated industries expand, the need for A&P Mechanics will go up accordingly.
 Read more about aviation maintenance technician salaries.